-The process of applying tar and chip surface dressing is relatively straightforward but requires professional expertise to ensure a quality finish.
+The process of applying tar and chip surface dressing is relatively straightforward but requires professional expertise and specialist road laying equipment to ensure a quality finish.
 Below are the main steps involved in the application process.

-The existing surface is thoroughly cleaned and any cracks or potholes and filled to create a smooth base.
+The existing surface is thoroughly cleaned and any cracks or potholes are filled to create a smooth base.
 Proper preparation is essential for ensuring the longevity of the new surface.

 A layer of hot bitumen is sprayed over the surface, creating a sticky base for the chippings.
 This acts both as an adhesive and a waterproof barrier, protecting the surface from water damage.